fawad-mazhar/aws-sample-vpc/README.md

 ---

 ## Overview
-This stack contains a sample VPC configuration.
+This repository contains a sample VPC configuration.

 This vpc configuration is laid down with the following assumptions:
  - There will be upto 5 regional deployments